mozilla-services/tecken/docs/dev.rst

    For S3, this creates the required buckets.

-Tecken consists of:

-1. a Symbols Service webapp that covers uploading and downloading symbols
+Tecken consists of Symbols Service webapp that covers uploading and downloading symbols.
-2. a Symbolication Service webapp (Eliot) that covers symbolication

-To run these two services, do:
+To run the webapp service, do:

 .. code-block:: shell